Learning in repeated auctions: Mechanism design in front of adaptive bidders Full surplus extraction

-For simplicity, we are even going to assume that there is only one bidder, whose value distribution $F$ is known beforehand (an assumption that can be fairly weakened \citep{deng2019prior}).
-It the seller was using the same mechanism at each auction $t \in \{1,\ldots,T\}$, then the optimal one would obviously to post the monopoly price.
+To simplify the following statements, we are going to assume that there is only one bidder, whose value distribution $F$ is known beforehand (an assumption that can be fairly weakened \citep{deng2019prior}).
+If the seller was using the same mechanisms at each auction $t \in \{1,\ldots,T\}$, then the optimal one would obviously to post the monopoly price.
 This generates a total revenue of $T$ times the monopoly revenue (because the bidder will quickly learn the optimal strategy).
-On the other hand, if the seller knows that the bidder is using a mean-based algorithm, she can generate a much higher revenue \citep{braverman2018selling}, almost as high as the total welfare denoted by $\mathfrak{W}(F) = \mathds{E}_{x\sim F}[x]$; with $n$ bidders, the total welfare would be $\mathfrak{W}(\mathcal{F}) = \mathds{E}_{x\sim \mathcal{F}}[\max_i x_i]$
+On the other hand, if the seller knows that the bidder is using a mean-based algorithm, she can generate a much higher revenue \citep{braverman2018selling}, almost as high as the total welfare denoted by $\mathfrak{W}(F) = \mathds{E}_{x\sim F}[x]$; with $n$ bidders, the total welfare would be $\mathfrak{W}(\mathbf{F}) = \mathds{E}_{\bx\sim\bF}[\max_i x_i]$

 To achieve this, the mechanism must change through time and possibly be itself adaptive to the sequence of bids of the buyer.
 We therefore introduce the concept of dynamic mechanism, so that the actual auction rules might change from stage to stage.